qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-concepts-and-terms.md

 etc.).
 Data values stored in the original grid are transformed to accommodate the geometry and spatial positioning of the output grid.

-_TODO: consider incorporating this image of interpolation techniques (maybe just crop to bottom half of image?) https://en.wikipedia.org/wiki/File:Comparison_of_1D_and_2D_interpolation.svg _
+_TODO: consider incorporating this image of interpolation techniques (maybe crop to bottom half of image?) https://en.wikipedia.org/wiki/File:Comparison_of_1D_and_2D_interpolation.svg _
 :::